mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-08-Identity-Monitoring-and-Auditing/README.md

 This lab moved the MRTG environment beyond basic user administration and into auditable identity operations, which is a core control in enterprise IAM and security-focused IT environments.

 ---
 ## Next Lab

-**Lab-09** will build on this auditing foundation by extending identity control, visibility, or governance deeper into the MRTG environment.
+Lab-09 will build on this auditing foundation by implementing **Password Policy and Account Lockout Hardening** in the MRTG environment, strengthening identity control through domain-level policy enforcement and failed logon protection.